KDE/digikam-doc/main_window/interface_layout.rst

     ⑨ Buttons: Navigation, Rotation, Face Tags, Full Frame

-The Image Area in the center is surrounded by the menu bar ① and the :ref:`Main Toolbar <main_toolbar>` ② at the top, the :ref:`Status Bar <status_bar>` ⑧ at the bottom as well as the :ref:`Left Sidebar <left_sidebar>` ⑥ and :ref:`Right Sidebar <right_sidebar>` ⑦.
+The Image Area in the center is surrounded by the menu bar ① and the :ref:`Main Toolbar <main_toolbar>` ② at the top, the :ref:`Status Bar <status_bar>` ⑧ at the bottom, as well as the :ref:`Left Sidebar <left_sidebar>` ⑥ and :ref:`Right Sidebar <right_sidebar>` ⑦.
 The Left Sidebar lets you switch between nine “Views”: Albums (shown here), Tags, Labels, Dates, Timeline, Search, Similarity, Map and People.
 The Right Sidebar can be used to show information about your images, to apply filters to select images, and to select actions to be applied to selected images.
 You can use all these views to organize and find your photographs.
 You can collapse or expand the sidebar areas by clicking on the sidebar tabs.

 Don't worry if your main window looks different than the image above.
 You will soon learn how to switch the different areas on and off and at some point you might get a look very similar to the above screenshot.

-Drag & Drop of images works about everywhere: d&d an image into another branch of the album tree, across the horizontal album separation line, or to another application window.
-The only restriction is that you cannot d&d into tag, date or searches.
+Drag & Drop of images works about everywhere: Drag & Drop an image into another branch of the album tree, across the horizontal album separation line, or to another application window.
+The only restriction is that you cannot Drag & Drop into tag, date or searches.

 .. _status_bar: